javo0101/introGIS/lessons.md

 Now it’s finally time to save and share your map!

-To save the map, click the Save button (with the floppy disk icon).
+1. To save the map, click the **Save** button (with the floppy disk icon).
 Enter your title, tags, and summary to describe the map.
-Then click Save Map.
+Then click **Save Map**.

 ![save map](images/savemap.png)

+2. To share your map, click on the **Share** button (with the chain link icon).
+3. Click the checkmark next to **Everyone (public)** so that you can share the map with the public.
+Once you do that, all of the share options will become available to you, including sharing the URL to the map or getting embed code to put the map on a website.

+Congratulations!
+You’ve made a pretty cool interactive map with two layers of spatial data, multiple pop-ups, and even multimedia with your pop-ups!

 ## Challenge: Here you can put a title